net-angel/netangel-help/_posts/2018-07-07-downgrade-plan.md

 2. Click on "Settings" in the top right corner
 3. Click on "Billing"
 4. Click the "Cancel subscription" button
-5. Click "Downgrade to free" on the popup window
+5. Click "Cancel Subscription" on the popup window